 If you search Hip-Hop on the web, you’ll come up with a variety of definitions.
 According to Google’s dictionary, Hip-Hop is “a style of popular music of US black and Hispanic origin, featuring rap with an electronic backing.”
 Merriam Webster says it’s “a subculture especially of inner-city youths who are typically devotees of rap music” or “the stylized rhythmic music that commonly accompanies rap.”
 And according to Urban Dictionary, Hip-Hop is “a social-political movement created in the late 70’s.
 Hip-Hop is a culture to give people who grew up in the ghetto a voice, songs in Hip-Hop are spoken from personal experience.”
-While sources like these are accurate to some degree, they don’t do justice to the depth of Hip-Hop culture.
+While sources like these are accurate to some degree, they don’t give justice to the depth of Hip-Hop culture.

 Funny enough, it turns out that Wikipedia has one of the more comprehensive and well-sourced definitions of Hip-Hop.
 Perhaps it’s because both Hip-Hop and the Free Encyclopedia have democratic origins.